Skip to content

 What's next

-Once you've cleared every raid at least once and have your first awakened fruit, your next progression layer is bounty hunting and sword chains.
-Pair this guide with the [PvP Combat Guide](#) for combo execution and the [All Bosses Guide](#) for non-raid drops.
+Once you've cleared every raid at least once and have your first awakened fruit, bounty hunting and sword chains are the natural next steps.
+Pair this guide with the PvP Combat Guide for combo execution and the All Bosses Guide for non-raid drops that round out the rest of your build.

 Key Takeaways